-If you have been hurt on someone else’s property due to the negligence of the owner or occupier, the Winter Haven premises liability lawyers at Brooks Law Group want to help.
+If you have been hurt on someone else’s property due to the negligence of the owner or occupier, the premises liability lawyers in Winter Haven, FL at Brooks Law Group want to help.
 We can advise you about your case, and work to prove your claim, and help you pursue the maximum damages you deserve.

 Call us today or contact us online to schedule a free consultation and to learn more about how we can help.